 \subsection{Spatiotemporal hierarchical structure}

-The temporal evolution of the process is modeled through a Bayesian dynamic structure applied to the matrix-variate responses defined in Section~\ref{Subsec_Framework}.
+The temporal evolution of the process is modeled through a Bayesian dynamic structure applied to the matrix-variate responses defined in \eqref{eq:Responses}.
 At each time $t$, the $N \times q$ response matrix $\mathbf{Y}_{t}$ contains the $q$ variables measured simultaneously across the $N$ monitoring sites.
-Let $\uvec{\mathbf{Y}}_{t} = \vect(\mathbf{Y}_{t})$ denote its column-stacked vectorization.

 The mean structure is defined through a design matrix $\mathbf{X}_{t}$ of dimension $N \times p$, where $p$ denotes the number of covariates.
 In particular, $p=1$ corresponds to a model with a time-varying intercept only, while $p>1$ allows for the inclusion of additional explanatory variables.
 The parameter $\boldsymbol{\Sigma} \in \SPD(q)$ accounts for contemporaneous dependence among the $q$ response variables.
 Spatial dependence is captured by the $N \times N$ matrix $\mathbf{B}$, a function of the spatial range $\phi$ and the deformations $\mathbf{D}$, whose elements are defined in \eqref{eq:B}, allowing for anisotropic spatial correlation among locations.